 Western Historic Radio Museum

 1. Want to add your SP-600 rebuilding experiences, ideas or photos?
 I always give full credit for your contributions if I incorporate your info into this webpage article.
 Performance thoughts?

 2. If you have an original SP-600 that has a panel painted some color other than Hammarlund gray, send a photo.
 I would like to have better confirmation that other panel colors can be found and that they were original.
-I've seen original (or at least vintage) green and khaki but don't have photos.
+I've seen original (or at least vintage) green and also khaki but don't have photos.

+Western Historic Radio Museum